Got hospital “lemons” in your network? Ditch them or make lemon-“aid”?

-The Covered California Health Exchange has one of the only published examples of a purchaser requiring MCOs to remove low-performing hospitals from their networks.
-Attachment 7 of Covered California’s Health Benefit Exchange Contract speaks to the State’s quality, network management and delivery system transformation provisions; it specifies that health plans must either “exclude those Providers that are ‘outlier poor performers’ on either cost or quality from Covered California Provider networks” or justify the continuation of the contract.
+The Covered California Health Exchange has one of the only published examples of a purchaser requiring its third-party administrators or contracted health plans to remove low-performing hospitals from their networks.
+Attachment 7 of Covered California’s Health Benefit Exchange Contract speaks to the State’s quality, network management and delivery system transformation provisions; the organization is currently in the process of updating these for Plan Years 2022-2025.
+The 2017 version specifies that health plans must either “exclude those Providers that are ‘outlier poor performers’ on either cost or quality from Covered California Provider networks” or justify the continuation of the contract.

-The risk of exclusion from Covered California, which presently enrolls 1.39 Million individuals, should make every hospital with poor outcomes nervous.
+The risk of exclusion from Covered California, which in 2019 enrolled 1.39 Million individuals, should make every hospital with poor outcomes nervous.
 However, although the threat is real, the foundational motive is “Less about narrowing the network, more about setting a deadline for quality improvement,” according to Lance Lang, Chief Medical Officer at Covered California.
 Attachment 7 stipulates that a health plan’s justification for keeping a low-performing hospital in its network must include “efforts that the provider is under-taking to improve performance” and that the health plan’s rationale can be made public by Covered California.
-Moreover, through funding from CMS’s Partnership for Patients program, Covered California offers resources to help providers improve their performance.
+Moreover, through funding from CMS’s Partnership for Patients program, Covered California has offered resources to help providers improve their performance.